Witness Interviews in Internal Investigations: The UK Perspective

 7.14 Considerations when interviewing employees abroad

-Interviewing witnesses abroad can present particular difficulties in global investigations.
+Interviewing witnesses abroad can present particular challenges.
 Statutory employment law is generally of geographical rather than universal jurisdiction and, as a result, statutory employment laws of the jurisdiction where an employee is based will always apply, even if the employment contract is governed by English law.
 Nonetheless the governing law of the contract should also be considered, as should any rights or protections under that contract.

 When planning interviews abroad it is crucial that the law and procedure relevant to those jurisdictions are considered.
-The employment documents (the staff handbook, for example) should be reviewed to ensure that procedures are followed.
-It is important to consider whether the employee or employer is covered by any regulatory rules within that jurisdiction (as well as the United Kingdom) to ensure compliance with any parallel reporting obligations.
+Employment documents should be reviewed to ensure that procedures are followed.
+It is important to consider whether the employee or employer is covered by any regulatory rules within that jurisdiction (as well as the United Kingdom) to ensure compliance with any reporting obligations.

-It would be wise to engage local legal advice on local laws and local culture, which should be factored into the interview strategy.
-Clearly the interviews should comply with local laws, and in particular those relating to employment, data protection, privacy, privilege and blocking statutes.
-While the English rules of privilege determine whether privilege applies in this jurisdiction, authorities from other jurisdictions may also have an interest, and advice should be sought on how privilege is determined in those jurisdictions.
+It would be wise to obtain local legal advice on local laws and culture, which should be factored into the interview strategy.
+Clearly, interviews should comply with local laws, and in particular those relating to employment, data protection, privacy, privilege and blocking statutes.
+While the English rules of privilege determine whether privilege applies in this jurisdiction, authorities from other jurisdictions may also have an interest, and advice should be sought on how privilege is determined there.

 A witness’s procedural rights in the jurisdiction where he or she is based, as well as in the United Kingdom, should also be considered.
 Compliance with local laws as well as collective consultation and representation rules should be factored in.
 In addition, the employer should take advice on whether the employee abroad is covered by UK statutory employment rights.

-Issues often arise regarding access to documents, particularly where there are restrictions on the movement of information from one jurisdiction to another.
-Employees may also have a right to access and correct notes and files identifying them.
-The applicable directives, regulations or rules should be considered in advance to ensure compliance with data protection laws.
+Issues often arise regarding access to documents, particularly where there are restrictions on the movement of information from one jurisdiction to another.84 Employees may also have a right to access and correct notes and files identifying them.85 The applicable directives, regulations or rules should be considered in advance to ensure compliance with data protection laws.

-Finally, maintaining confidentiality can be particularly difficult when interviewing witnesses abroad.
-Where witness interviews span a number of countries, the risk of information being shared or leaked is greater and measures should be put in place to ensure that confidentiality remains.
+Finally, maintaining confidentiality can present particular challenges when interviewing witnesses abroad, and measures should be put in place to ensure that confidentiality remains.

 7.15 Key points

 Witness interviews are a key part of most internal investigations and can provide vital information for the investigation.
-Internal investigation interviews can take the form of either preparatory interviews at the outset of an investigation or substantive interviews likely to take place once a review of relevant material has taken place.
+Internal investigation interviews can take the form of either preparatory interviews at the outset of an investigation or substantive interviews likely to take place following a review of relevant material.

-There can be a tension between the right of a company to investigate allegations of wrongdoing and undertake witness interviews as part of its review, and the expectations of the authorities to be consulted prior to it doing so.
-Enforcement agencies may seek to restrict how the interviews are conducted or suggest that they be postponed until the authorities have conducted their own investigation.
-Witness interviews should be conducted in a manner that minimises the risk of contamination or prejudice.
+There can be a tension between the right of a company to investigate allegations of wrongdoing and undertake witness interviews as part of its review, and the expectations of the authorities to be consulted beforehand.
+Enforcement agencies may seek to restrict how the interviews are conducted or suggest postponement until they have carried out their investigation.
+Interviews should be conducted so as to minimise the risk of contamination or prejudice.

 UK enforcement agencies have stated that a refusal to provide details of the accounts given by witnesses in internal investigations could be construed as unco-operative or a breach of regulatory requirements.
 The provision of this information and the form in which it would be provided needs to be balanced with the need to ensure confidentiality in an investigation and to maintain legal privilege.

-Where a company is investigating allegations of criminal or regulatory misconduct, it is preferable to have lawyers (internal, external, or both) present at interviews to take notes and identify the key risk areas that may arise, and to enable confidentiality and for privilege to be asserted, as appropriate.
+Where a company is investigating allegations of criminal or regulatory misconduct, it is preferable to have lawyers present at interviews to take notes and identify the key risk areas, and to enable confidentiality and for privilege to be asserted, as appropriate.
 Where external lawyers have been engaged it is preferable for them to conduct the interviews; they often bring (and, importantly, are seen to bring) expertise, objectivity and independence.
-Preferably there should be two interviewers to ensure all relevant information is captured.

-Legal privilege in the context of witness interviews raises a number of complex issues and a claim to privilege will be closely scrutinised by the authorities.
+Legal privilege in the context of witness interviews raises a number of complex issues ,and a claim to privilege will be closely scrutinised by the authorities.
 Notes of interviews with witnesses who fall outside the ‘client’ group may attract litigation privilege if circumstances allow, but the facts of each case must be carefully considered.
-There is a risk that disclosing information relating to witness interviews could result in a waiver of privilege more generally.
+Disclosing information relating to witness interviews could result in a waiver of privilege more generally.

-When conducting the interview, lawyers should be satisfied that the witness understands the basis on which he or she is being interviewed, the purpose of the interview, and the use that could be made of the information provided.
-While there is no formal requirement to do so, it is best practice for the witness to be given an Upjohn warning at the outset and to remind the witness of confidentiality.
+When conducting the interview, lawyers should be satisfied that the witness understands the basis on which he or she is being interviewed, its purpose, and the use that could be made of the information provided.
+While there is no formal requirement to do so, it is best practice for the witness to be given an Upjohn warning at the outset and to remind them of confidentiality.
 Where a company has decided to waive privilege prior to the interview, the Upjohn (or similar) warning may need to be strengthened.
 It is unlikely that a formal caution, similar to that given by the police when investigating suspects, would be required.

 The company should consider whether its own legal advisers can give advice to the witness or whether to offer (and to pay for) separate independent legal advice, particularly where there may be a conflict of interest between the company and the witness and where the witness is at risk of criminal or regulatory investigation, or where the company could be implicated in corporate wrongdoing.